Cecil Gordon: Career as driver

-Gordon drove in the NASCAR Grand National and Winston Cup Series for 17 years and drove in a total of 449 races.
-He never won and never got a pole, he did not even finish a race on the lead lap, but got 29 top fives and 111 top tens.
+Gordon drove in the NASCAR Grand National and Winston Cup Series for seventeen years and drove in a total of 449 races.
+He never won and never got a pole, he did not even finish a race on the lead lap, but got 29 top-fives and 111 top-tens.
 He finished third in points in 1971 and 1973.
 He completed 112,908 laps and only led 23 of them.
 By the end of his career, he had earned $940,000.
 His average finish for his entire career was 17.3.
 Racing Champions released a replica of 1969 Mercury Cyclone in 1992 and later in 1998 in honor of NASCAR's 50th anniversary.

 Career as owner

-He started racing in Henley Gray and Bill Seifert cars.
+Gordon started racing in Henley Gray and Bill Seifert cars.
 He generally raced in his own car beginning in 1970.
 He had a few other racers make an occasional start for him.
 He raced GM products (mostly Chevrolet vehicles) until the end of 1982 when he crashed out his Buick Regal.
 He purchased a Chrysler Imperial at the beginning of 1983 from the defunct Negre Bros.
 Racing team and managed to qualify for eight races during that season, though he only finished five of them.
-His best finish was 15th that year in the Imperial.
+His best finish was fifteenth that year in the Imperial.
 He also had Jim VanDiver drive the car in two races.
-At the end of that year he sold the Imperial to Buddy Arrington.
+At the end of that year, he sold the Imperial to Buddy Arrington.
 Gordon returned for one more race in 1985 for the family-owned team of Greg Sacks.